lucciffer/Arduino-basics/README.md

 # Arduino-basics
 Contains basics on Arduino

+All the chapters of this basics course are designed on [TinkerCAD](https://www.tinkercad.com/)
-All Projects/Codes are tested, and works fine.
+And were also verified on real-time hardware as well All Projects/Codes are tested, and work fine.
-For any queries/errors, please report to techh.engine@gmail.com
+For any queries/errors(if in case), please report to techh.engine@gmail.com

 **CHAPTERS**
 Chapter 1: LED Blink